China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 The Western Alternative: More Expensive, More Principled, Less Practical

-The US started the Global Gateway initiative.
+The US started initiatives.
 The EU has its Global Gateway program.
 The G7 created Build Back Better World.
-These are supposed to be alternatives to Chinese investment.
-They emphasize transparency, environmental standards, labor rights, democratic governance.
+These are supposed to be alternatives to Chinese investment, emphasizing transparency, environmental standards, labor rights, democratic governance.
 All good things, obviously.

-But, they’re way more expensive.
+But they’re way more expensive.
 They come with conditions.
 They move slower.
-If you’re an African country that needs telecommunications infrastructure built in the next year, not five years, China’s offering is a lot more attractive than a Western program that requires environmental impact assessments and audits, and compliance certifications.
+If you’re an African country that needs telecommunications infrastructure built in the next year, not five years, China’s offering is a lot more attractive than a Western program requiring environmental impact assessments, audits, and compliance certifications.

-Also, Western countries are rich, so they have less urgency around this.
-China’s desperate to recycle its capital, to find new markets, to expand its sphere of influence.
+Also, Western countries are rich, so they have less urgency.
+China’s desperate to recycle capital, find new markets, expand its sphere of influence.
 That desperation can look a lot like enthusiasm and partnership.

 India’s Playing a Different Game

 India’s emerging as an interesting alternative.
-Indian tech companies are building presence in Africa, but with a different approach.
-Open-source software, data-sharing initiatives, technology transfer, capacity building.
+Indian tech companies are building presence in Africa with a different approach: open-source software, data-sharing initiatives, technology transfer, capacity building.
 India’s saying: let’s build infrastructure together, let’s transfer knowledge, let’s create local capacity.

 It’s a different philosophy.
 Less extractive.
 More focused on building up African capacity rather than creating dependency.
 But India’s also not as rich as China and can’t throw around capital the same way.
 So it’s attracting a different kind of partnership: countries that want to build tech capacity, not just get infrastructure.